Smart Contracts

 Mental model

-• The contract, via PredicateClient or BasicPredicateClient, verifies the attestation onchain before executing business logic.
+PredicateClient or BasicPredicateClient, requires each transaction to be accompanied with an attestation before executing protected business logic.

 Both PredicateClient and BasicPredicateClient contracts leverage ERC-7201 namespaced storage for upgrade safety and are audited.